centiservice/mats3_site/_docs/B-Intro-03-sync-async-bridge.md

 classes: wide
 ---

+In the [previous chapter](mats-flow-initiation/) we saw how to initiate a Mats Flow.
+However, if you need the result of a Mats Request _in this thread_, you'll run into a problem: An initiated Mats flow will not execute in, and definitely not return to, the initiating thread.

-So, you're in a synchronous setting where you need to reply with something which a Mats Endpoint can provide.
+Let's say you're in a synchronous setting where you need to reply with something which a Mats Endpoint can provide.
 For example in a Servlet, or a Spring `@RequestMapping`.
 If you use a `MatsInitiator` and perform a request, the reply will come to the Terminator you specified.
 However, even if that Terminator resides in the same service, there is no connection back to the thread you're in.
-Even worse, in a multi-node setup, where you've fired up a dozen replicas of this service, the reply will most probably come to an instance of the Terminator residing on a different replica.
+Even worse, in a multi-node setup, where you've fired up a dozen replicas of this service, the reply will most probably come to an instance of the Terminator residing on a different replica/node.

-So, how can we employ the Mats fabric to provide information in a synchronous setting?
+How can we employ the Mats fabric to provide information in a synchronous setting?

 ## MatsFuturizer